Shonen Knife: Line-up changes and early 21st century

 In late 2006, Atsuko Yamano left the band to get married and move to the United States.
 This left Naoko Yamano as the last remaining original member of the band.
 Atsuko was replaced by bassist Ritsuko Taneda, previously of the J-pop band Denki Candy.
 In the following years, Atsuko would occasionally play with the band during tours outside of Japan, at which time Taneda would switch to rhythm guitar; Atsuko did not play on the band's studio albums during this period.
 The lineup of Naoko Yamano, Ritsuko Taneda, and Etsuko Nakanishi released the albums Super Group (2008) and Free Time (2010).
 In 2009 Shonen Knife signed with Damnably in the United Kingdom, and with Good Charamel in the United States at the invitation of label owner Robby Takac.
 Nakanishi left the band in 2010 and was replaced by Emi Morimoto.
 During this period they made a high-profile appearance at the All Tomorrow's Parties festival in England, at the invitation of Matt Groening.

 In 2011 Shonen Knife released the Ramones tribute album Osaka Ramones.
 This was followed by the original albums Pop Tune in 2012 and Overdrive in 2014.
 From April 2015 to May 2016 Taneda took a leave of absence from the band to give birth, and was temporarily replaced by bassist Naru Ishizuka.
-Also in 2015, Morimoto left the band and was replaced by 22 year-old drummer Risa Kawano, formerly of the band Brinky.
+Also in 2015, Morimoto left the band (she would later join Otoboke Beaver) and was replaced by 22 year-old drummer Risa Kawano, formerly of the band Brinky.
 During this period they made another appearance at the All Tomorrow's Parties festival.

 In mid-2016, Taneda returned from maternity leave but did so on rhythm guitar, allowing Ishizuka to remain as the band's bassist.
 This briefly made Shonen Knife's official lineup a quartet for the first time.
-However, a short time later, founding member Atsuko Yamano rejoined the band as bassist after a ten-year absence, and the band was again reduced to a trio consisting of the Yamano sisters and Risa Kawano.
+However, a short time later, founding member Atsuko Yamano rejoined the band as bassist and the band was again reduced to a trio consisting of the Yamano sisters and Risa Kawano.
 Taneda and Ishizuka would make occasional guest appearances on the band's next two albums.
 This incarnation of the band released the album Adventure, which was inspired by 1970s classic rock, in 2016 and the live album and video Alive!
 In Osaka the following year.
 Sweet Candy Power was released in 2019 and Our Best Place followed in 2023, promoted by the band's first tour since the COVID-19 pandemic began.